Engoo Blog Language Tips

 • I’m well.
 How are you?

 You can also use the phrase “I’m doing …” with an adverb to say how you are.
-The most common adverbs are “well,” “OK,” “alright,” and “fine.”
+This has a slightly more casual feeling.

-Another way to say you’re OK is to say that you’re “not bad” or “not too bad.”
-This phrase is often accompanied by an expression like this:
+Another way to respond positively is to say that you’re “not bad” or “not too bad.”
+It basically means "Nothing is wrong."

-Another way to say “not too bad” is “can’t complain.”
+An alternative to "Not too bad" is “Can’t complain” (short for "I can't complain.")
 After all, if your life isn’t too bad, you can’t really complain about it!
 For example:

 • Not too bad.
 Can’t complain.
 You?